ambientelivre/saiku-fix/README.md

 - Updated batik, cda, cpf and cpk libraries.

 Improvements:
-- Added saiku.properties file in the root folder with momentary for Windows and Location settings.
+- Added saiku.properties file in the root folder with momentary for Windows/ISO and Location settings.
-- Withdrawn advertisements.
+- Hidden advertisements.
 - Valid license included.

 # For install